Ishakarnawat/InteractiveAvatar/README.md

 ## 💡 Project Abstract

-Digital Human is an AI-powered interactive teaching assistant that delivers 24/7 personalized learning through a lifelike 3D avatar.
+Avatar Tutor is an AI-powered interactive teaching assistant that delivers 24/7 personalized learning through a lifelike 3D avatar.
 It listens, understands, and responds just like a human teacher — combining voice, expressions, and gestures for emotionally intelligent learning.

 Highlights: